vekatze/neut/book/src/primitives.md

 For example, `div-int64` interprets its two arguments as signed integers and returns its (signed) result. `udiv-int64` interprets its two arguments as unsigned integers and returns its (unsigned) result.
 Integer functions prefixed with `u` are for unsigned functions.

 The internal representation of the integer types in Neut is the same as that of LLVM.
 Therefore, they are based on the two's complement representation.
 That is why Neut doesn't have something like `uadd-int64`.
-The `u`-prefixed integer functions are there only when we need different behaviors for different signednesses.
+The `u`-prefixed integer functions are there only when we need different behaviors for signed and unsigned values.

 The following conversion functions are also available: `trunc`, `zext`, `sext`, `fptrunc`, `fpext`, `fptoui`, `fptosi`, `uitofp`, and `sitofp`.